 Rasburicase is given before or with your first chemotherapy treatment.
 You have it as a drip (infusion) into a vein.

-Your nurse can give you rasburicase through:
+Your nurse will give you rasburicase through 1 of the following:

-- a short, thin tube (cannula) that is put into a vein in your arm or hand
+- a cannula – a short, thin tube the nurse puts into a vein in your arm or hand

-- a fine tube that goes under the skin of your chest and into a vein close by (central line)
+- a central line – a fine tube that goes under the skin of your chest and into a vein close by

-- a fine tube that is put into a vein in your arm and goes up into a vein in your chest (PICC line).
+- a PICC line – a fine tube that is put into a vein in your arm and goes up into a vein in your chest.